drwoj/mobility_data_warehouse/README.md

 # Mobility Data Warehouse

-Data warehouse that integrates mobility data from various sources along with coresponding context data such as: weather condition, economics etc.
+A data warehouse that integrates mobility data from various sources with corresponding context data such as weather conditions, economics, etc.

 ## Tech Stack
 - Postgresql